 Lucian T. Pera focuses his practice on commercial litigation, legal ethics work and media law.
 A Memphis native, Lucian has practiced law there since 1986.
-He joined Adams and Reese to assist the firm’s expansion to Memphis in 2006.
+He joined Adams and Reese as part of the firm’s expansion to Memphis in 2006.
 Lucian is a past Treasurer of the American Bar Association and a future President of the Tennessee Bar Association.

 His civil litigation practice has ranged widely, including a variety of commercial, personal injury and intellectual property litigation, including numerous state and federal appeals.

 Lucian’s extensive bar association work in the law of legal ethics and professional responsibility has resulted in successful local, Tennessee and national practice and leadership in this emerging field.
 He represents and advises attorneys, law firms, their clients and businesses who deal with lawyers about all aspects of the law.
 Recent assignments have included defense of lawyers in disciplinary investigation, counseling clients with disciplinary and other claims against lawyers, advising law firms about loss prevention and claims, and defending and prosecuting motions to disqualify lawyers or for sanctions.